karan/enstow/README.md

 This project provides a robust, containerized solution for safely backing up your databases (MariaDB/MySQL, PostgreSQL, SQLite) running in other Docker containers.
 It performs periodical backups without requiring downtime for your database services and stores them in a designated directory on your host machine.

 > [!NOTE]
-> v1 of this project was entirely coded by **Gemini Flash 2.5** (including tests) by @karan, who also ensured that the code worked, and cleaned up code comments and this README.
+> v1 of this project was entirely vide-coded with **Gemini Flash 2.5** (including tests) by [@karan](https://github.com/karan), who also ensured that the code worked, and cleaned up code comments and this README.

 ## Features